deNBI/cloud-user-docs/wiki/Tutorials/BiBiGrid/index.md

 you can login into the master node.
 Run `qhost` to check if there are 4 execution nodes available.

+## List running Cluster

+Since it is possible to start more than one cluster at once, it is possible to list all running clusters:

+`java -jar bibigrid-openstack-2.0.jar -l`

+The command returns an informative list about all your running clusters.

 ### Cloud9